-What is the Spirulina?
-The Spirulina are ancient bluish-green algae.
+What is Spirulina?
+The Spirulina is ancient bluish-green algae.
 Spirulina is the source of vitamins, carotenoids, minerals, proteins, carbohydrates, fats, pigments and, fatty acids&lipids.

 Who Heard About Spirulina?

-I talked with few my friends and colleagues about Spirulina.
-They did not express an interest regarding this nutritional food source.
-They are in good shape, and they do not seek any solution how to enrich their daily intake of food.
+I talked with a few of my friends and colleagues about Spirulina.
+They did not express interest regarding this nutritional food source.
+They are in good shape, and they do not seek any solution on how to enrich their daily intake of food.

 My Interest to Spirulina